 Today's topic is a student (and instructor) favorite.
 In this lesson, you'll find out how to use macros to turn boring, repetitive, time-consuming tasks into automated Excel functions.
 Tired of doing the same formatting on the same report month after month?
 Here's your chance to see how to record a macro that performs that time-consuming task in seconds with just one swift click of a button!
 How will you spend all the extra time that this lesson will save you?

 Lesson 10- Introduction to Functions

 If you've used Excel for a while, you know there are hundreds of functions at your disposal.
 We're going to spend the last three lessons of this course going over exactly how and why you'd use them.
 We'll start today by going through a quick overview of all the categories of functions and the different methods you can use to create them.
 Then, later in the lesson, we'll ease into creating various functions using some from the Text category.

 Lesson 11- Math/Trig Functions

 Next to learning how to create macros, most students want to learn as much as they can about Excel functions.
 In today's lesson, we'll dig a little deeper into using some of the slightly more complex functions that you'll find in the Math & Trig category.
-Specifically, we'll look at two of my favorites, the SUMIF and COUNTIF functions, and discuss how to use one of Excel 2010's new functions, SUMIFS.
+Specifically, we'll look at two of my favorites, the SUMIF and COUNTIF functions, and discuss how to use one of the more complex functions, SUMIFS.
 If one of your objectives in taking this course is to learn more about functions, you're in for a treat!